Marketing | How to Write Emails That Get Opened?

 I was about to use the following HubSpot template to make my newsletter look like a website rather than a personalized email.

-#AQuickTip: HubSpot is just a tool but using it blindly won’t reap you any benefits.
-However, if you learn to use it wisely, it can do wonders J
+#AQuickTip: HubSpot is just a tool, but using it blindly won’t reap benefits.
+If you learn to use it wisely, it can do wonders.

-#FoodForThought: Which email has higher chances of getting opened?
-Personal or otherwise?
+#FoodForThought: Which email has higher chances of getting opened: a personal one or a generic one?

 #AQuickTip: Wouldn’t you want to know whether your subscriber read your email or not?
-If yes, Congratulations!!
-Email tracking facilities by tools like HubSpot can do this for you.
+If yes, congratulations!
+Email tracking tools like HubSpot can help you with that.

-In order to write a personalized email, I need to have a clear understanding of what’s on the mind of our subscribers.
+To write a personalized email, I need to understand what’s on the mind of our subscribers.
 What are their pain points?
 How can I address them and help them out?

 Let’s do some brainstorming here:

-Companies that have achieved good level of success but are struggling to grow beyond that!
+Companies that have achieved a good level of success but are struggling to grow beyond that.

 We partner with the founders/CEOs of such companies to help them grow beyond the point where they find themselves stagnant.

-They know how to bring business themselves.
-But what they don’t know is: “How to replicate this charm of selling in their sales team?”
+They know how to bring in business themselves, but what they don’t know is how to replicate this charm of selling in their sales team.

-1. Most of the business coming from star sellers in the sales team.
+• Most of the business is coming from star sellers in the sales team.

-2. Even by hiring high priced sales veteran and expanding sales team, did not get expected revenue growth.
+• Even by hiring high-priced sales veterans and expanding the sales team, they didn’t get the expected revenue growth.

-3. Even after spending tons of money in marketing, no significant ROI.
+• Even after spending tons of money on marketing, there was no significant ROI.

-5. Not sure of what’s happening in the sales team.
-And how can you use sales data to increase revenue.
+• Uncertainty about what’s happening in the sales team and how to use sales data to increase revenue.

-6. Spending lot of time to acquire new clients but it doesn’t seem worth it.
+• Spending a lot of time acquiring new clients, but it doesn’t seem worth it.

-8. Leads not able to recall you when in need of your services.
+• Leads aren’t able to recall your business when they need your services.

-/* Wondering how do I know about these challenges?
-It’s because, these are the same challenges our founder faced few years ago. */
+(Wondering how I know about these challenges?
+It’s because these were the same challenges our founder faced a few years ago.)

 Pro tip: If you need 30 standout SaaS growth hacks to attain double the growth for your SaaS business, fill out the form below!

-As you can see the snapshot, out of 11 mails from Joanna Wiebe I have opened 3 emails.
-What triggered me to open these 3?
+Out of 11 emails from Joanna Wiebe, I opened 3 emails.
+What triggered me to open these three?

-2. The usage of word copywriter in the subject line.
+• The use of the word “copywriter” in the subject line.

-3. The word “Rookie”, I don’t want to come across as a newbie after all.
+• The word “Rookie” – I didn’t want to appear as a newbie.

 #AQuickTip: Subject line has to be really powerful to grab the subscriber’s attention.